TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_AntiPatterns.md

 ## Being told what to do, how, and by when

-I've been lucky to have been mentored by two people who *really knew what they were doing*, so here's a couple of stories about them.

-One of them went on holiday for a week (against his will), leaving us with a set of objectives.
-When he came back we'd achieved precisely zero of them.
-Putting on his best "I'm not angry, just disappointed" face, he gave us a choice.
-Option A - act like adults and work out how to get stuff done on our own - but **get it done**.
-Option B - give up all responsibility for progress and let him micro-manage us / treat us like children.

-We were never going to choose Option B, of course, so from that point we got more productive.
-But the cost of being given the responsibility of solving people's problems is that you *do have to solve them*.

-My other mentor watched me walk into a trap.
-I was a Lead Engineer at the time, so thought this gave me authority to tell people what to do.
-I insisted that my whole team drop what they were in the middle of and come to some *terribly important meeting or other*.
-To a woman / man they all told me to get stuffed.
-My mentor stood to one side and found the whole thing terribly amusing.

-Basically, if you're hiring people who *can even cope with* being micro-managed, then your hiring policy is off.
-But to genuinely leave the solutions to talented people, you at least have to understand what it is they're doing, though not necessarily every detail of how they're doing it.
+Most of this bit comes from [this talk by Marty Cagan](https://youtu.be/bsA8Gw_1KAg?si=UOomAxTB7a6A6mqq), and also [the book he co-wrote](https://www.svpg.com/books/empowered-ordinary-people-extraordinary-products/) about it with Chris Jones.

+No less a luminary than Steve Jobs once said: ".. it doesn't make sense to hire smart people and tell them what to do".
+He didn't invent this, mind you - before he came along, General Patton was quoted as saying: "... never tell people *how* to do things.
+Tell them *what* to do, and they will surprise you with their ingenuity".
+And he was *a General*.

+The *what to do* thing often gets interpreted like this, however:

+* What we want you to do is *build this thing*.
+We don't really know whether or not it's the right thing to build, but it seems plausible at this stage so go ahead and build it.
+* Oh and even though we don't really know any of the details, we'd like to know how long its going to take, so we can cover our posteriors later on when (oddly enough) things don't pan out the way we expect them to.

+If the programming team is young and enthusiastic they'll leap headlong into this with great optimism.
+If they're old and warty they'll trudge unwillingly - but either way, this is the game we're asking them to play, so they'll play it, because they can write some code, solve some abstract problems, and maybe, just maybe, they might deliver some value (one time out of ten).

+The current thinking is to switch "what to do" from "*build this*" to "*achieve that*".
+I suspect this is a more accurate interpretation of what the General had in mind.
+There's loads more about it in [the third article](Agile_Value.md), but what I will say now is that the "achieve that" road is a lot more scary to walk down if *you have no idea what the team is actually doing*.

 ### Expertise is hard won, unfortunately

-You can't get this from a two-day certification course and a 50 question multiple-guess exam, unfortunately.
-But a lot of people have taken that route, and their lack of genuine confidence can manifest itself in ordering people about and imposing (often daft) solutions upon people who know better how to solve things.
+A two-day certification course and a 50 question multiple-guess exam just don't make you an expert, unfortunately.
+But a lot of people have taken that route, and their lack of genuine confidence often manifests itself in ordering people about and imposing (often daft) solutions upon people who know better how to solve things.

-Bad smell - people beating everyone with the "story-points" stick.
-Really bad smell - "that team delivers more points than you do" - this is a classic sign that someone got their certificate without getting the point, at all.
-(Story points are supposed to help teams estimate around *their* smallest unit of work - so they're specific to each team and vary completely according to the type of work that team does, and the systems / codebases they work with.
-If you think they're a productivity measure then you're doing a lot more harm than good).
+Bad smell: people beating everyone with the "story-points" stick.
+Really bad smell: "...that team delivers more points than you do, *work harder*".
+This nonsense is a classic sign that someone got their certificate without getting the point, at all.
+Story points are *supposed* to help teams estimate around *their* smallest unit of work - so they're specific to each team and vary completely according to the type of work that team does, and the systems / codebases they work with.
+If you think they're a productivity measure then you're doing a lot more harm than good.
+Though to be honest - I'm with the [No Estimates](https://zuill.us/WoodyZuill/2011/11/07/estimation-is-easy-and-useful-estimate-a-game-of-chess/) crew - if you're starting a piece of work that's going to take you more than a day or two to get back in front of a customer for some feedback then you've likely lost direction anyway.

+Insisting that the people who are solving customers' problems:

+* Stick to up-front requirements in the face of evidence that they're wrong.
+* Tell you exactly how long the thing that nobody understands yet is going to take to deliver.

+... are both refuges of people that can't keep up with the proposed solution.
+There is no alternative to having enough technical expertise to follow what the team are up to, even if you don't need to know every little detail.
+How can you manage something you don't understand?

+However, if you **do** have that understanding:

+* You can bring the solvers to the problem, make sure they have explored it properly, and that they understand it.
+* You can be the sounding board the solvers need to stay focused and fix the pure essence of the problem without also 'fixing' six other perceived or potential problems at the same time.

 ## "Feature Factories"